mikej1977/BringOUtYourDead/README.md

 # BringOUtYourDead

-This noe works in 42.6 but the speed keep is broken now.
+This works in 42.6 but the speed keep is broken now.
 You'll have to fast forward after laying down a zombie every time until I can figure this one out.

 This mod DOES NOT WORK on the previous build 42.5